Home » Eyewear Gallery » Eyeglass Lenses

 These lenses are designed to reflect (filter) short wavelength blue light from LED devices.
 Here are some reasons to consider these coatings:

-1. Blue light affects your circadian rhythm.
+- Blue light affects your circadian rhythm.
 When you look at digital devices, especially towards bedtime, the body wants to stay awake as if it were daytime.
-Blocking this light may improve sleep after some late night phone surfing!
+Blocking this light may improve sleep quality.

-2. Blue light is the most out of focus wavelength as it focuses in front of the retina.
-Blocking this light reduces the blur so that images are sharper, the eyes stay more relaxed, and the blink rate improves.
-This helps to reduce dry eyes.
+- Blue light focuses in front of the retina.
+Blocking this light reduces blur, making images sharper.
+In many cases, the eyes stay more relaxed, and the blink rate improves.
+This can help reduce dry eyes and improve comfort after long hours spent on screens.